Where to look for part-time and vacation jobs

 How to find part-time and vacation work.

 Edinburgh is a major city with a wide range of employers offering a variety of part-time work.
-Research carried out by our student intern in summer 2021 identified the following sectors as advertising most part-time vacancies on MyCareerHub: education, health and social care, IT, marketing, and retail and sales.
+Many part-time vacancies advertised on MyCareerHub are in the following sectors: education, health and social care, IT, marketing, and retail and sales.

-Tutoring was popular even before the pandemic but online tutoring opportunities, both freelance and through tutoring websites, have boomed.
+Tutoring opportunities, both freelance and through tutoring websites, also feature strongly.
 The health and social care sector could mean working for the NHS or for private care companies; besides caring roles, these organisations will also recruit administrative staff and receptionists.
-Recently there has also been an increase in online sales and customer service positions, as well as delivery and warehouse jobs.
-The hospitality and events sector, a traditional source of many student jobs, was badly hit by Covid-19 but is now starting to recover.
+Sales and customer service positions, and the hospitality and events sector, are traditional sources of many student jobs.

 We advertise hundreds of part-time jobs on MyCareerHub every year.
 We add new vacancies daily – check them frequently so you don’t miss out on a great opportunity.
 You can filter opportunities to find part-time and one-off work.
 We make sure these opportunities are suitable for students and advise you to use MyCareerHub as a starting point for looking for part-time options.